 Sticks come in different shapes, weights and sizes.
 This means that they can travel unpredictably and bounce off the ground in multiple directions when thrown.

-Sticks can inflict a range of minor to deadly injuries on your unsuspecting dog, here’s a list of possible problems you could encounter from playing or letting your dog chew their stick.
+Sticks can inflict a range of minor to deadly injuries on your unsuspecting dog, here’s a list of possible problems you could encounter from playing with, or letting your dog chew their stick.

-- Splinters in the gums
+- Splinters in dog’s gums

 - Eye injuries

 - Bacterial infections

 There are incidents of dogs catching sticks on the end before accidentally impaling themselves in the throat.
 This can cause intense pain and permanent damage to their soft tissue, leaving splinters embedded deep in the throat.

 If your dog likes to carry sticks home, and they have a stick-related accident, call the vet immediately.

 Sticks: Providing Safe Chewing alternatives

 There are many other ways that you can initiate play with your dog, not to mention other options to chewing sticks.